Duck Creek Blog

 This is where AI can help.
 It can enable insurers to better serve customers in their times of need.
 Claims processing software powered by AI can process claims, assign an agent, assess coverage levels, create follow-up tasks, and stay in contact with the customer throughout the claims process.

 This reduces cycle times and gets customers the help they need quickly, improving their relationships with their insurers and their insurers’ reputations in the market.
 AI is also being used to combat a huge money pit in insurance – fraudulent claims.
-Intelligent systems can spot irregularities or patterns in data and alert insurers to possible fraud.
+Intelligent systems can spot irregularities or patterns in data and help insurers improve the accuracy of fraud detection.

 3. Use Data-Driven Personalization to Develop New Business

-Artificial intelhumanized and personalized experience to customers without any initial human interaction.
+Artificial intelligence humanized and personalized experience to customers without any initial human interaction.
 Using client-generated data and AI algorithms, insurers can offer best-fit policies to prospective customers based on their unique requirements.

 Gartner anticipated that by 2023, over 33% of major organizations will have analysts specializing in decision intelligence, utilizing contextual data to enhance their decision-making processes.